Kidding me What do you mean time flying by this this show is dragging like I can't remember let's see here what all right One hour to go here folks.

 It basically is the iPad on your computer now.

-Whatever's on your Mac screen audio video will be on your TV.
+Whatever's on your Mac screen, audio video will be on your TV.

-I mean, this it's going to change presentations in boardrooms.
+It's going to change presentations in boardrooms.

 It's going to be overwhelmingly revolutionary.